Mad Max: Fury Road (comic book): Nux and Immortan Joe

-The aquifer comes to be known as the Citadel and becomes the base for Joe's army.
-His men start operating the previously-discovered oil refinery and lead mine for supplies.
-The refinery is named as "Gas Town" and given to the fat man who told him of the aquifer and comes to be called the "People Eater".
-The mine is named "The Bullet Farm" and is given to Kalashnikov, who comes to be known as the "Bullet Farmer".
-Over time, Joe has three sons; Scabrous Scrotus, Rictus Erectus, and Corpus Colossus, all of whom were either mentally handicapped or deformed, paving the way for his plan to father healthy sons as heirs by using various women as his wives who would be isolated from the harsh elements of the wasteland, thus increasing the chances of them being born healthy.
+Joe turns the aquifer into the base called "The Citadel" for his army, and his group begins operating the oil refinery and the lead mine they discovered during the siege of the aquifer.
+The refinery is named as "Gas Town" and is given to the fat captive who later comes to be known as the "People Eater", while mine is named "The Bullet Farm" and is given to Kalashnikov, who comes to be known as the "Bullet Farmer".
+Over time, Joe has three sons; Scabrous Scrotus, Rictus Erectus, and Corpus Colossus, all of whom were either mentally handicapped or physically deformed, paving the way for his plan to father healthy sons as heirs by using various women as his wives who would be isolated from the harsh elements of the wasteland, thus increasing the chances of his children being born healthy.